Top things to do in the Canaries for action lovers

 Looking for a more accessible undersea adventure filled with beautiful views and creatures?
 Snorkeling in Gran Canaria is the perfect activity for you.
 The island’s diverse marine ecosystem is filled with unique fauna and flora.
 Certain diving spots are even accessible at night where you have the chance to discover nocturnal sea creatures!

-Tip: certain spots for snorkeling, such as Risco Verde, usually have centers for additional water sports.
+Tip: certain spots for snorkeling, such as Risco Verde, usually have centers for other water sports.

 Safari tours around Gran Canaria